sfigg/commercialization-public/test/hlk/getstarted/proxy-step-4--onboard-mobile-test-systems.md

     >[!NOTE]
     >FFUTool.exe is included in the Windows Assessment and Deployment Kit (ADK), and can be installed by selecting the “Imaging and Configuration Designer” option when installing the ADK.
+    >
-    > For more information on the ADK, see: [Download the Windows ADK](https://developer.microsoft.com/en-us/windows/hardware/windows-assessment-deployment-kit)
+    > For more information on the ADK, see [Download the Windows ADK](https://developer.microsoft.com/en-us/windows/hardware/windows-assessment-deployment-kit)
+    >
-    >  For more information on HLK mobile testing tools and utilities, see: [HLK Mobile Testing Tools and Utilities](../user/hlk-mobile-testing-tools-and-utilities.md)
+    >  For more information on HLK mobile testing tools and utilities, see [HLK Mobile Testing Tools and Utilities](../user/hlk-mobile-testing-tools-and-utilities.md)

 4. Restart the proxy service in elevated mode.